wernerb/docker-xbmc-server/README.md

     The ip,port,user and password refers to your xbmc mysql database.

 3. You now are ready to pull and run XBMC.
-There are two possible ways to use this container.
-You can either have it run as a daemon serving your xbmc library through UPnP as well as being capable of updating your library, or you can simply run the container and only update the xbmc library.
+You can either run as a daemon serving your xbmc library through UPnP as well as being capable of updating your library, or you can simply run the container and only update the xbmc library.
-    * __Just Update the Xbmc library__:

-        Simply run docker with the following command each time you want the library to be updated:

-            $ sudo docker run -v /directory/with/xbmcdata:/opt/xbmc-server/portable_data --entrypoint=/opt/xbmc-server/xbmcVideoLibraryScan xbmc-server --no-test --nolirc -p

-        Replace `/directory/with/xbmcdata` with the folder where you would like to store the xbmc data.
-Point it to the full path to the xbmcdata folder of this repository.

-        Use this command in your automation scripts or in a crontab.
-Keep in mind that a library scan can take some time.

-    * __UPnP Server__:
+    * __Daemon__:

         Run the following command to spawn a docker container running xbmc with UPnP: